victorjoh/valid-draughts-moves/README.md

 git clone git@bitbucket.org:unifaun/valid-draughts-moves.git
 ```

-You can import the project either as a Gradle project or as a regular Eclipse
+You can import the project either 1) as a Gradle project or 2) as a regular
-project.
-I added the second option because I had an annoying problem with Gradle
+Eclipse project.
+I added the second option because I had an annoying problem
-project import using Eclipse Buildship.
-The problem I had when importing as
+with Gradle project import.
+The problem I had when importing as Gradle project
-Gradle project was that after I added a third party library, every time that I
+was that after I added a third party library, every time that I wanted to run
-wanted to run the tests I had to do a manual clean.
-I only had to do a manual
+the tests I had to do a manual clean.
+I only had to do a manual clean after
-clean after making changes to the code.
+making changes to the code.
 I think this is a bug with [Eclipse
 Buildship](https://projects.eclipse.org/projects/tools.buildship) in combination
 with Java 17 and maybe TestNG.